-Today we are going to take a look at how to install Bitwarden on a Raspberry Pi.
+Today we are going to take a look at how to self host Bitwarden on a Raspberry Pi.

 Before we get started, I want to make sure that I highlight that we will be installing Bitwarden RS.
 Bitwarden RS is an unofficial version of Bitwarden that’s great for self-hosting.
 Overall, if you’re interested in self-hosting Bitwarden, this is what I consider to be the best option.
 There are two prerequisites that must be installed (Docker/Portainer, Nginx Proxy Manager).
 I will link to tutorials in the instructions if you haven’t set those up yet.